-1930s Art Deco Wedgwood Keith Murray designed Annulus Tankard/ Mug
+1930s Art Deco Wedgwood Keith Murray Tankard Mug

 This is a genuine Art Deco Wedgwood Keith Murray Tankard Mug.
 It is in good condition with no chips, cracks, scratches, or repairs.